Vectors

 wrappedVector() virtual method defined in BaseVector provides access to the underlying flat vector.

-wrappedIndex(index) virtual method defined in BaseVector returns the index into the underlying flat vector that identifies the constant value.
+wrappedIndex(index) virtual method defined in BaseVector returns the index in the underlying flat vector that identifies the constant value.
 This method returns the same value for all inputs as all rows of the constant vector map to the same row of the underlying flat vector.

 Dictionary Vector - Complex Types